 You do not have to agree to any changes if these are not compatible with the initial purposes for which you provided or we collected your data.

-This policy replaces all previous versions and is correct as of 1 November 2017.
+This policy replaces the previous version of 1 November 2017 and is correct as of 9 February 2018.